nathanhoad/godot_dialogue_manager/docs/Writing_Dialogue.md

 One thing to note is that _inline mutations_ that use `await` won't be awaited so the dialogue will continue right away.

+### Comments

+Any line starting with a `#` will be ignored by the compiler so you can use those lines to write notes/comments.

 ### State shortcuts

 If you want to shorten your references to state from something like `SomeGlobal.some_property` to just `some_property` then there are two ways you can do this.